 Reverend W. J. Carter of Virginia was named pastor on April 14, 1907.
 Under Reverend Carter’s leadership, property was purchased on Auburn Street, now Gaines Funeral Home.
-The church was remodeled and the building was ready for occupancy in June, 1908.
-The church moved to the present site, Mayflower Street and Paulson Avenue, in the fall of 1917.
+The church was remodeled, and the building was ready for occupancy in June of 1908.
+The church moved to its present site, Mayflower Street and Paulson Avenue, in the fall of 1917.
 Reverend Carter pastored until he became ill and passed away on May 14, 1920.

-Reverend W. C. Brown was called to the church May 12, 1921 and served as a successful and most able Christian leader and pastor.
+Reverend W. C. Brown was called to the church on May 12, 1921 and served as a successful and able Christian leader and pastor.
 It was at this time the church outgrew its present surroundings and had to be remodeled.
-The work was completed and the Dedication Services were held November, 1929.
-Reverend W. C. Brown died April 24, 1931.
+The work was completed and the Dedication Services were held on November, 1929.
+Reverend W. C. Brown died on April 24, 1931.

 The church was without a pastor nearly three years before calling Reverend Clarence A. Burrell in 1934.
 In spite of the social and economic changes, Reverend Burrell pursued a steady and aggressive course forward.
-The church, thriving on a system of voluntary donations, redecorated the church, burned a $21,000.00 mortgage, liquidated a $49,000.00 debt, installed chimes and a public address system which totaled $1,400.00.
+The church, thriving on a system of voluntary donations, redecorated the church, burned a $21,000.00 mortgage, liquidated a $49,000.00 debt and installed chimes and a public address system which totaled $1,400.00.
 A number of additions to Mount Ararat came through the church’s clubs and auxiliaries.
 Such additions include installation of lights, pulpit furniture and pool renovations.
-In March, 1950, a building on the corner of Paulson and Auburn Streets was purchased to be used as a Community Center to promote the religious, social and physical development of the youth of Mount Ararat and the community.
-On September 24, 1967, failing health forced Reverend C. A. Burrell into retirement and the title of Pastor Emeritus was bestowed.
-Reverend Burrell remained Emeritus until his death July, 1977.
+In March of 1950, a building on the corner of Paulson and Auburn Streets was purchased to be used as a Community Center to promote the religious, social and physical development of the youth of Mount Ararat and the community.
+On September 24, 1967, failing health forced Reverend C. A. Burrell into retirement, and the title of Pastor Emeritus was bestowed.
+Reverend Burrell remained Emeritus until his death in July of 1977.

-In September 1968, Reverend H. Beecher Hicks, Jr. assumed the pulpit and was officially installed as the fourth pastor on September 29, 1968.
+In September of 1968, Reverend H. Beecher Hicks, Jr. assumed the pulpit and was officially installed as the fourth pastor on September 29, 1968.
 Reverend Hicks came with new ideas, especially concerning the youth.
 Complete renovation of the sanctuary, annex, nursery and kitchen were accomplished during his leadership.
 New pulpit furniture, including a new organ and piano was acquired.
-At the semi-annual business meeting in June, 1970, he initiated the formation of a Constitution Committee for the purpose of writing a definitive Church Constitution.
-The Gospel Chorus, Dial-a-Prayer, Van Ministry for Senior members, and Minister of Youth were efforts that were started under his leadership.
+At the semi-annual business meeting in June of 1970, he initiated the formation of a Constitution Committee for the purpose of writing a definitive church constitution.
+The Gospel Chorus, Dial-a-Prayer, Van Ministry for Senior members and Minister of Youth were efforts that were started under his leadership.
 Also, under Reverend Hicks, Mount Ararat truly became a community center filled with both formal and informal activities.
-In March, 1973, Reverend Hicks moved on and accepted a call to pastor Antioch Baptist Church in Houston, Texas.
+In March of 1973, Reverend Hicks moved on and accepted a call to pastor Antioch Baptist Church in Houston, Texas.

 On June 2, 1985, Reverend Donald O. Clay, Jr. of Ohio accepted the challenge and became our seventh pastor.
 Many Bible study classes were started.
 A second van was purchased to provide transportation for the elderly.
 He also rewrote the Church Constitution.
-An active expansion drive was instituted almost immediately under the direction of an Expansion Committee appointed by Reverend Clay.
-Pastor Clay appointed Rev. Charles Young the Minister to the Young Adults.
+An active expansion drive was instituted almost immediately under the direction of an expansion committee appointed by Reverend Clay.
+Pastor Clay appointed Rev. Charles Young as the minister to the Young Adults.
 Reverend Clay activated the Mass Choir and revised the new member classes.
 To culminate years of service at Mount Ararat Baptist Church, Darnell O. Leonard and Charles Young were introduced to the church as receiving calls to become ministers.